rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.git-fundamentals.md

 ## Introduction

 In this subunit, we'll introduce you to **git**.
 Git is a **command line argument**, and **the most popular form of version control in the world**.
 It is the first of two tools you'll need to master work effectively with a team.
-At the end of the subunit, you'll have a short exercise so you can practice git to your heart's content.
+At the end of the subunit, you'll have a short exercise, so you can practice git to your heart's content.

 When you're working in a professional setting, you won't be the only developer on your team (unless you're the first hire at a startup).
 One of the most important professional skills you can have as a software engineer is effectively collaborating with your teammates.
 This doesn't just mean knowing how to communicate, there are tools you'll need to master to manage a large codebase and work on it simultaneously with other developers.
-If you don't regularly put the code you're working on in a place where others can access it, then people won't be able to build off of your improvements.
+If you don't regularly put the code you're working on in a place where others can access it, then people won't be able to build on your improvements.
 If you don't regularly pull the code other people are working on, you won't be able to take advantage of the new features they're implementing or bugs they've fixed.
 But how will you be able to keep track of changes made across thousands of lines of code and hundreds of files?

 ### Goals